 In a tradition shared by all three tribes, the Potawatomi came from the northeast with the Ottawa and Ojibwe to the eastern shore of Lake Huron.
 This is believed to have happened sometime around 1400 after the North American climate became colder.
-The Ottawa remained near the French River and on Manitoulin and the other islands in Lake Huron, but the Potawatomi and Ojibwe continued north along the shoreline until they reached Sault St. Marie.
+The Ottawa remained near the French River and Manitoulin and the other islands in Lake Huron.
+The Potawatomi and Ojibwe continued north along the shoreline until they reached Sault St. Marie.
 About 1500, the Potawatomi crossed over and settled in the northern third of lower Michigan.
 Although separated, the three related tribes remembered their earlier alliance and referred to each other as the "three brothers."
 As the keepers of the council fire of this old alliance, the Potawatomi were called "Potawatomienk" or "people of the place of fire."

 Although they did not meet until later, the French first learned of the Potawatomi on the far side of the "Great Freshwater Sea" when the Huron mentioned them to Champlain in 1615 during his first visit to their villages.
 There is a chance Jean Nicollet, who became the first Euro-American to see Lake Michigan, may have met the Potawatomi in 1634 while en route to Green Bay to arrange a truce between the Winnebago and the Ottawa and Huron.
-However, Nicollet followed the north shore of Lake Michigan, so it is probable he missed them.
+However, Nicollet followed the north shore of Lake Michigan, so he probably missed them.
 In any case, his list of the tribes living on Lake Michigan (many of whom he never met) became the basis for the first mention of the Potawatomi in the Jesuit Relations of 1640.
-French contact occurred the following year during the visit of Jesuits Charles Raymbault and Issac Jogues to the Ojibwe at Sault Ste.
+French contact occurred the following year during Jesuits Charles Raymbault and Issac Jogues's visit to the Ojibwe at Sault Ste.
 Marie.
 By this time, some of the Potawatomi had already moved to the west side of Lake Michigan.
 During the 1630s, the Huron, Ottawa, Neutral, and Tionontati had exhausted the beaver in their homelands and were seizing new hunting territory from the tribes in lower Michigan.